 Public adjusters have received special training and licensure.
-Additionally, they have experience in appraising, preparing, and negotiating losses.
+Additionally, they have experience in appraising, estimating, and negotiating losses.

 The pretenders usually know something about insurance or construction and convince victims to let them help settle their claims.
 Although tradesmen and restoration companies serve a purpose in a post-disaster environment, it should never be to adjust claims for a policyholder.

-It should raise a UPPA red flag if a tradesman is:
+It should raise an UPPA red flag if a tradesman is:

 He or she is acting as an unlicensed public adjuster.